weixian-zhang/FoodTruckJunkie/README.md

 Threat Modelling Report can be found [here](https://github.com/weixian-zhang/FoodTruckJunkie/blob/main/docs/ThreatMode-Report-FoodTruckJunkie%20WebApp.htm)
 * The detected threats were thoroughly evaluated, threats marked with "Needs Investation", a work item will be created to further explore mitigations in the form of code-based enhancements or existing Azure resource configuration changes, and/or by adding new security-related Azure resources.

+### Azure Resource Security Guidelines
+* Always use Azure Managed Identity (wherever supported) as the authentication mechaism when accessing Azure services
+* All Secrets, Asymmetric and Symmetric keys and x.509 Certifications should store in Azure Key Vault

 ### During Pre-Commit Stage (while you are coding)

 * Secure coding practices - constantly keep in mind these [secure coding practice checklists](https://owasp.org/www-pdf-archive/OWASP_SCP_Quick_Reference_Guide_v2.pdf) while we code
 Example: > * do not disclose sensitive info in error message
 	   * close DB connection right after use, leaving  persisted TCP connections are like leaving a back-door for adversaries to exploit
            * validate all inputs
            * encode all outputs including HTML, Javascript, CSS, XML, JSON, Http Headers and more